 The MD Program is committed to continual monitoring and improvement of the learning environment.
 This includes promoting awareness of what constitutes appropriate behaviour - by teachers, other health professionals, residents and other learners, and students themselves - and providing means to identify when inappropriate behaviour occurs.
+The Student Mistreatment page clarifies types of behaviour that are considered mistreatment.
+The MD Program categorizes mistreatment in three ways: unprofessional behaviour; discrimination and discriminatory harrassment; and sexual violence and sexual harrassment.

-The program encourages students who experience or witness behaviour of serious concern in the course of their training to address the situation in one of various ways.
+The program encourages students who experience or witness behaviour of serious concern in the course of their training to address the situation in accordance with the Protocol for students to report mistreatment or other kind of unprofessional behaviour (PDF).